-Here are some tips for preparing your yard for winter, this makes yard maintenance much easier to deal with in the Spring!
+Here are some suggestions for preparing your yard for winter, this makes yard maintenance much easier to deal with in the Spring!

-- Clean Garden Pots: Wash grime & rings away with a 50/50 water and vinegar solution.
+- Clean Plant Pots: Wash grime & rings away with a 50/50 water and vinegar solution.
 Works well on both plastic and clay containers.

 - Clean out the gutters, but wait until all the leaves have dropped.
 Check for leaks and any wear and tear and fix now before it snows or freezes over.
 This will help ensure your gutters are up to the task when Spring rains hit.